Irish Soda Bread

 • Caraway seeds – These have a unique flavor to them making this a traditional Irish bread.

-• Butter – Soften the butter ahead of time and use a pastry blender to give the bread that crumbly texture.
+• Butter – Use cold unsalted butter and use a pastry blender to give the bread that crumbly texture.

 • Sour cream – Softens the bread and gives it moisture as well as flavor.

-• Egg – This is what binds the bread together and gives it that sticky texture.
+• Egg – One large egg.
+This is what binds the bread together and gives it that sticky texture.

 This Irish soda bread recipe is simple to make and has all the flavor!
 The flour mixture is easy to blend together and combined with the liquid ingredients the homemade bread comes together quickly and easily!